 Students are expected to practice every day or almost every day.
 Very short periods of practice are appropriate for the youngest students, with practice sessions increasing in length as students’ focus and motor skills develop with age and repetition.
 Parents are expected to be “home teachers” during the practice sessions, after having been active watchers and listeners during both the private and group lessons, and after having received some very basic training on the instrument at the beginning of the year.What about instruments?

-Suzuki students will be encouraged to rent or purchase their instruments from Johnson String Company in Newton, MA, though you may rent or purchase elsewhere.
-Johnson representatives will come to Indian Hill to size students, finalize rental/purchase agreements, accept payments, and pick up instruments for any necessary repairs or trade-ins for larger instruments as children grow.
-Parents will need to rent or purchase their own instruments for at least the first three weeks of the academic year for their private lesson and three group classes.Do students learn to read music?
+Suzuki students will be encouraged to rent or purchase their guitars from Johnson String Company in Newton, MA, and their violins from Bridges & Bows in Westford, MA, though you may rent or purchase elsewhere.
+Representatives will come to Indian Hill to size students, finalize rental/purchase agreements, accept payments, and pick up instruments for any necessary repairs or trade-ins for larger instruments as children grow.
+Parents will need to rent or purchase their own instruments for at least the first four weeks of the academic year for their private lesson and four group classes.Do students learn to read music?

 Reading is taught, but only after basic playing skills, good posture, and good tone have been mastered.
 This does mean that for some years the child's playing ability is ahead of his or her reading skills; eventually the reading ability develops to the same level.
 Exactly the same process is found in the language ability of primary school children, whose fluency in spoken language is normally considerably in advance of their reading skills.What are the attendance requirements?